germainkevinbusiness/MyStore/README.md

 # MyStore

-A shopping app that uses the https://fakestoreapi.com/ to display data
+A shopping app that uses the fakestoreapi.com to display products

 <table>
   <tr>